 In that “Get-a-Life” article, I mentioned that it was my belief that a great many people tended to drift from job to job without a great deal of thought about how those jobs fit into the more important aspects of their lives.
 Having done my share of “drifting” in the past, I could speak with some degree of authority on the subject.

 In my speech that night, I told the Tech group about my own experience of being miserable in the latter years of working as a senior executive at Polo.
 At the height of my misery, I vividly remember one afternoon in 1992 while flying back home from a business trip.
-While sitting comfortably in the first class cabin of that Continental flight into Newark, I composed a list of six things that I thought that a person would need in order to be happy—-while working for someone else.
+Sitting comfortably in the first class cabin of that Continental flight into Newark, I composed a list of six things that I thought that a person would need in order to be happy — while working for someone else.
 They were: needed, wanted, trusted, respected, empowered and appreciated.

 In my speech at Georgia Tech, I suggested that maybe the seven secrets that I discovered during my journey would possibly help reduce the time required for that process for all of my job seeker friends out there.
 As I explained, my list wouldn’t make it easy by any means, but it just might help in some way.